petros-d/docs/docs/create-project.md

 └── requirements.txt # For Python packages
 ```

-These files make up the Docker image that runs in your local Airflow environment.
+These files are necessary for building a Docker image that can run Airflow pipelines on either your local machine or Astronomer Cloud.

 ### Astronomer Runtime

 Your `Dockerfile` includes a reference to Astronomer Runtime.
 Packaged into a Debian-based Docker image, Astronomer Runtime extends the Apache Airflow open source project to provide you with differentiated functionality that centers around reliability, efficiency, and performance.
-For more information on what's included in Runtime and how it's released, see [Runtime Versioning](runtime-versioning).
+For more information on what's included in Runtime and how it's versioned, see [Runtime Versioning](runtime-versioning).

 By default, the Docker image in your Dockerfile is:

 <pre><code parentName="pre">{`FROM quay.io/astronomer/astro-runtime:${siteVariables.runtimeVersion}
 `}</code></pre>

-## Step 2: Test Your Project Locally
+## Step 2: Build Your Project Locally

-To test your local Astronomer project, run `astro dev start` from your project directory.
+To confirm that you successfully initialized an Astronomer project, run `astro dev start` from your project directory.
 This command builds your project and spins up 3 Docker containers on your machine to run it.

-After running the command, you should see the following output:
+As your project builds locally, you should see the following output:

 <pre><code parentName="pre">{`% astro dev start
 Env file ".env" found.
 Loading...